2025 National League Championship Series: Game 4

 2025 NLCS MVP Shohei Ohtani pitched six scoreless innings, struck out ten batters, and hit three home runs in Game 4.

 In the bottom of the first inning, Shohei Ohtani hit a solo leadoff home run off of José Quintana to take a 1–0 lead for the Dodgers.
 Tommy Edman then scored Mookie Betts on a RBI single to extend the lead to 2–0 and gave Ohtani all the runs he needed.
 Edman scored when Teoscar Hernández ground out to first base to extend the lead to 3–0.
 Quintana pitched two innings, allowing six hits, three runs, and walking one batter while striking out one.
 In the bottom of the fourth inning, Ohtani hit his second home run of the game, extending the lead to 4–0.
 The 469-foot solo home run was hit out of Dodger Stadium, which was the second home run that was hit out of Dodger Stadium in as many weeks, following Kyle Schwarber's home run in Game 3 of the NLDS.
 Ohtani pitched six scoreless innings, allowing two hits, zero runs, and walking three batters while striking out 10.
 In the bottom of the seventh inning, Ohtani hit his third home run of the game off Brewers reliever Trevor Megill, further extending the lead to 5–0.
-With the leadoff hitter’s third home run of the game, Ohtani was the second player in MLB postseason history to hit three home runs from the leadoff spot, joining George Brett, who did so at the Yankees in Game 3 of the 1978 ALCS.
+With the leadoff hitter's third home run of the game, Ohtani was the second player in MLB postseason history to hit three home runs from the leadoff spot, joining George Brett, who did so against the Yankees in Game 3 of the 1978 ALCS.
 In the top of the eighth inning, Brice Turang grounded into a force out to score Caleb Durbin and get the Brewers on the board, cutting the Dodgers' lead to 5–1.
 Dodgers closer Roki Sasaki got the final out to complete the sweep and seal the series, thus sending the Dodgers to the World Series for the second consecutive season.

 This was the Brewers' eleventh straight road postseason loss.
 As a team, the Brewers hit .118 in the NLCS, which was the worst batting average by any team in any postseason series of at least three games in MLB history.
 This was the Dodgers' first sweep in a seven-game series since the 1963 World Series; in that series against the Yankees, they also allowed just four runs combined, just like this series.
 With the series win, the Dodgers were the first team to play in back-to-back World Series since the Houston Astros did in 2021 and 2022.
-Additionally, they will be the first team to play in the World Series as the defending champion for the first time since the Philadelphia Phillies did so in 2009.
+Additionally, they would be the first team to play in the World Series as the defending champion for the first time since the Philadelphia Phillies did so in 2009.

 The Dodgers receive the NL Championship trophy on the field at Dodger Stadium.

 Shohei Ohtani won the NLCS MVP, the first postseason award of his career.
 His Game 4 performance was considered one of the best ever in MLB postseason history.